Dale was elected to the Zion Council in 2022 to serve a one-year term (2023).

 Somehow the annual Christmas Eve service has a way of flooding my heart with many of them.
 Zion is special for me because I have been able to be a part of the continuation of a church that my ancestors were instrumental in forming, 150 years ago.
 My mother started me on my faith journey.
 She has taught me to do the right things and to keep God as the center of my life.

-One of his favorite Bible verses is from Proverbs, Chapter 3: 5-6
+One of my favorite Bible verses is from Proverbs, Chapter 3: 5-6

 Trust in the Lord with all your heart and lean not on your own understanding, in all your ways submit to Him, and he will make your paths straight.